 WordPress has got a tight grip on the website building niche of the digital industry.

-This platform has the largest share (60.8%) of the CMS market, powering about 34% of all the websites in the world, including some of the biggest brands and corporations there are.
-While WordPress has two main forms, a hosted version, and another self-hosted version, the latter will be our reference for our comparison.
+This platform has the largest share (60.8%) of the CMS market, powering about 34% of all the websites in the world, including some of the biggest brands & corporations.
+While WordPress has two main forms, a hosted version, & another self-hosted version, the latter will be our reference for our comparison.

-WordPress; much like Wix and Squarespace is aimed at users with little to no coding skills.
+WordPress; much like Wix & Squarespace is aimed at users with little to no coding skills.

 But unlike the others, it also allows room for users to make extensive customizations for more functionalities than either Wix or Squarespace.
 The WordPress platform can be used to build websites of all types from creating blogs to building ecommerce websites, portfolio websites, professional business websites, etc. There are also tons of plugins to help improve functionality, as well.